HamnaShahid45/My-Portfolio/README.md

 then it will give you an ip address like this  http://127.0.0.1:8000/  click on it and when website start running click on the address bar and write http://127.0.0.1:8000/admin login using email or password

-then you have to add your info in their specific options clicking add button and that info will be shown
+then you have to add your info in their specific options clicking add button and that info will be shown.